 The mission of the Southampton Town Waste Management Division is to provide waste management services to town residents that is cost-effective, convenient, and that promotes waste reduction and recycling.

 In accordance with the State of New York Environmental Conservation Law (ECL) Article 27-0107(1)(a), a local planning unit in Long Island must have an approved Solid Waste Management Plan (SWMP) that outlines management, handling, and disposal of refuse.
 The Town of Southampton originally released its SWMP in 1990 with subsequent revisions / updates in 1992 and 1995.
-This draft update is an update to the March 1995 SWMP.
+This draft update is an update to the March 1995 SWMP (PDF).
 The draft update is a 15 year work plan that will continue to implement best management practices while introducing modifications that reflect current NYSDEC recommendations from the New York State Beyond Waste Plan.

 Private Collection Service Companies